![]() |

 !pip install torch torchvision umap-learn

 This tutorial will demonstrate the powerful interactive plotting capabilities of FiftyOne.
+In the FiftyOne App, you can bidirectionally interact with plots to identify interesting subsets of your data and take action on them!

 Part I: MNIST¶

-In this section, we’ll be working with the MNIST dataset from the FiftyOne Dataset Zoo:
+In this section, we’ll be working with the MNIST dataset from the FiftyOne Dataset Zoo.

 [1]: